Project Overview

 After construction is complete, dogs will continue to be allowed off-leash in areas of the park per City policy PAR 3.01.20 except within the sensitive estuary habitat, which will be protected by a low fence.
 Please help steward the new estuary by keeping people and dogs out of this fragile area.

-How will this project change Little Squalicum Park?
+How does this project change Little Squalicum Park?

-After construction, the southern field and forest adjacent to the beach will become the estuary.
-A small field area will be provided for recreation and the field just to the north (near Bellingham Technical College) will remain unchanged.
-Some vegetation will be impacted during construction of the new estuary, but new plants will be added.
-All existing trails in the project area will be shifted west to accommodate the estuary footprint, and a new trail network and pedestrian bridge will be installed at the estuary mouth.
+After construction, the southern field and forest adjacent to the beach became the estuary.
+A small field area is provided for recreation and the field just to the north (near Bellingham Technical College) was not impacted by this project.
+New plants were added.
+All existing trails in the project area were shifted west to accommodate the estuary footprint, and a new trail network and pedestrian bridge were installed at the estuary mouth.

-This project will restore tidal and sedimentary processes, improve fish passage, and return saltmarsh, mudflat and estuary habitats to an area where historical wetlands have been lost.
+This project restores tidal and sedimentary processes, improves fish passage, and returns saltmarsh, mudflat and estuary habitats to an area where historical wetlands have been lost.
 Over the past 150 years, Bellingham Bay has lost an estimated 282 acres of aquatic land as the result of historical dredging, filling, and shoreline modification activities, drastically reducing rearing habitat available to local salmonid populations.
 Due to an increasingly urbanized shoreline with competing uses such as marinas, industry, and railways, the WRIA 1 Nearshore and Estuarine Assessment and Restoration Plan identified Little Squalicum as one of the last remaining locations available for estuary habitat expansion in WRIA 1.

-Project elements include removing 50 linear feet of shoreline barrier, installing 1.2 acres of saltmarsh and riparian plantings, and enhancing 1.16 acres of forage fish spawning habitat.
-As part of the estuary excavation, the project includes removal of contaminated material.
+Project elements included removing 50 linear feet of shoreline barrier, installing 1.2 acres of saltmarsh and riparian plantings, and enhancing 1.16 acres of forage fish spawning habitat.
+As part of the estuary excavation, the project also removed contaminated material.

 What can I do to help care for the new estuary habitat?

-• Help steward the sensitive new estuary and plantings by staying on designated trails and recreation areas, and guiding pets to do the same.
+- Help steward the sensitive new estuary and plantings by staying on designated trails and guiding pets to do the same.

 Is the City removing the pier as part of the Little Squalicum Estuary project?